charuka-raja/charuka-raja/README.md

 Having a background in Information Science, I’ve always enjoyed tackling technical problems.
 Soon after graduating, I began my career as a Graduate Software Engineer Trainee at Manhattan Associates, where I worked on enterprise software for warehouse management.

 Working with enterprise software in real-world operational contexts gave me a broader perspective on how technology can create business value.
 It made me curious about how analytics could be used to help organisations solve meaningful problems, shape products, and make better business decisions.
-This curiosity led me to pursue an MSc in Business Analytics & AI at Alliance Manchester Business School, where I’m deepening my understanding of machine learning, optimisation, and forecasting.
+This curiosity led me to pursue an MSc in Business Analytics & AI at Alliance Manchester Business School, where I’m delving deeper into machine learning, optimisation, and forecasting in an organisational context.

 ##  What I'm Interested In